 The rental period for all private area rentals taking place during regular opening hours is 1 hour in duration.

 How do you book the Mayor’s Balcony?

-They have more information on their contact page here.
 There is a process for holding and booking a date which the team will explain to you.
 You’ll pay 75% as a deposit by cashier’s check or money order.

 Then there are contracts, insurance, vendor forms, various permits and fees.
 It sounds scary, but it’s really not.
 The team is there to help and will hold your hand through it all.